feeduvl/uvl-acceptance-criteria-completeness/README.md

 [![License: GPL 3.0](https://img.shields.io/badge/License-GPL%203.0-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.de.html)
 ## About

-This is a microservice that can run in a docker container and checks acceptance criteria for completeness regarding their respecitive user stories.
+This is a microservice that can run in a docker container and checks acceptance criteria for completeness regarding their respective user stories.

 ## REST API